blaqcat/devpost_valorent_agent/README.md

 The app has a Streamlit-based web interface with a custom background image related to Valorant.

-It's titled "EA SportS Valorant game Assistant"
+It's titled "EA SportS Valorant game Assistant" and it leverages Amazon Bedrock

+The app and it's backend services are hosted on AWS

 Chat Functionality: